gouri1694/CNN_architecture/README.md

 # CNN_architecture
-Different CNN architecture implementation is done.
-It includes LeNet, AlexNet,VGGNet,Inception,Resnet
+Different CNN architecture like LeNet, AlexNet,VGGNet,Inception,Resnet is included in this repo